sapmentors/SITreg/test/README.md

 * Right click on the **jasmine** package and choose **import > archive**
 * **Copy** the **.xsaccess** and **.xsapp** file from this folder to the **jasmine** package

 The following step will enable a service that automatically creates users, assigns roles, deletes the content of the DB tables and deletes the users again.
 So **NEVER** execute this steps on a productive instance of this app.
+The HANA user running this steps need the Roles:

+* sap.hana.security.base.roles::XSUserAdmin
+* sap.hana.security.base.roles::XSUserAdmin
+* sap.hana.xs.admin.roles::RuntimeConfAdministrator

+Now you should be able to execute the following steps:

 * Switch to the HANA XS Admin (Path: /sap/hana/xs/admin/#/package/jasmine)
 * Click the **Edit** button